deysitirado36/Latin102/quiz3.md

 6. adduxit

-> adduco, adducere, adduxi, adductum " To lead, bring"
+> adduco, adducere, adduxi, adductum "To lead, bring"

 7. iaculabantur

 > iaculor, iaculari or iacularier, -, iaculatus sum "To throw or hurl"

-**8. vescebantur HELP**
+8. vescebantur

 > vescor, vesci, - , - "(with accusative or ablative) To eat, feed upon, (with accusative or ablative) To make use of, enjoy, use, (intransitive) To eat"

 9. detraxit

-> detraho, detrahere, detraxi, detractum " To draw, pull"
+> detraho, detrahere, detraxi, detractum "To draw, pull"

-**10. solitus erat HELP**
+10. solitus erat

-> soleo, solere, solui or solitus sum, solitum) " To be accustomed, used to"
+> soleo, solere, -, solitus "To be accustomed, used to"

 11. attulit